mayaanne/foundations/resources/core-getting-unblocked.md

 ## Tips and Resources

-- __Punctuation and spelling:__  Have you left out a closing braket?
+- __Punctuation and spelling:__  Have you left out a closing bracket?
 A semi-colon?
 - __Different browser:__  Does it work in another browser?
 - __Repl.it:__ Does it work on Repl?
 Are you getting the expected results?
 - __Are others experiencing the problem?
 Google the exact phrase!__